Tilingo/SIMON/README.md

 ## Future Development

-* Add dificulties
+* Add difficulties
-* Add an option for second player
+* Add an option for having a second player